 Day 4 VICTORIA–WHISTLER

 Today, board a BC FERRY and cross the Strait of Georgia through the spectacular Gulf Islands, an archipelago known for its Mediterranean-type climate.
-Stop at SHANNON FALLS, where a boardwalk leads to a viewing platform near the base of the roaring falls.
 On to the alpine resort of Whistler, nestled at the base of breathtaking Blackcomb Mountain.
 There’s time today to explore many of the 2010 Winter Olympics’ sites.

 Day 5 WHISTLER

 Today is free to explore all that Whistler has to offer.
 You might enjoy a trip on Whistler’s Peak2Peak Gondola, connecting Whistler and Blackcomb Mountains.
-Enjoy spectacular scenery and incredible photo opportunities as you travel via the longest unsupported gondola span in the world.
+Enjoy spectacular scenery and incredible photo opportunities by exploring the village on foot, including a walk to beautiful Alta Lake.
 Other options include a walk in the tree tops, a sightseeing excursion by air, shopping in the village, or just relaxing at your resort.

 Day 6 WHISTLER–SUN PEAKS

 This morning, enjoy a visit and private breakfast at the SQUAMISH LIL’WAT CULTURAL CENTRE, dedicated to the history and culture of the First Nations people.
 Then, journey north through the heart of the magnificent Cariboo region.
+Stop at SHANNON FALLS, where a boardwalk leads to a viewing platform near the base of the roaring falls.
 Spectacular scenery abounds as you pass by rolling hills, deeply incised rivers, and sparkling lakes.
 Afternoon arrival in Sun Peaks, with the balance of the day at leisure.
 You may take advantage of an optional canoe trip on Lake McGillivray, where, surrounded by beautiful scenery, you learn about Canada’s fur trade.
 NOTE:Operation of the canoe trip is subject to favorable weather conditions.